 1. Disable Payment Methods from the Default WooCommerce Dashboard

 This is the easiest method to deactivate payment methods on your WooCommerce store.
-You can either disable certain payment methods or all of them without using any code or additional plugins.
+You can either disable specific payment methods or all of them without using any code or additional plugins.

 All you have to do is go to WooCommerce > Settings from your WordPress website and open the Payments tab.
-Here, you will be able to see all the payment methods installed on your online store along with their description.
-The status of whether the payment method is enabled or disabled can also be seen in this section.
+Here, you can view all payment methods installed on your online store, along with their descriptions.
+Additionally, the status of each payment method—whether enabled or disabled—is displayed in this section.

-The toggle will be switched and turned into grey.
-This means that the particular payment method is now disabled for your website and won’t be shown on the checkout page.
+The toggle will be switched and turned grey.
+This means the specific payment method is now disabled on your website and won’t appear on the checkout page.

-For this tutorial, we have disabled the payment methods for Stripe and PayPal.
-Now if you go to your checkout page, the payment options for Stripe and PayPal won’t be available for your customers.
+For this tutorial, we have disabled Stripe and PayPal payment methods.
+Now, if you go to your checkout page, the payment options for Stripe and PayPal won’t be available for your customers.

-You can also click on the payment option and uncheck the checkbox for Enable <Payment Gateway> to disable them.
+You can also click on the payment option and uncheck the checkbox for Enable > Payment Gateway> to disable it.

 2. Disable Payment Methods in WooCommerce Programmatically

-To disable the payment methods in WooCommerce just under specific conditions, the programmatical approach can also be a great option for you.
+To disable payment methods in WooCommerce under specific conditions, a programmatic approach can be an excellent option.
 WordPress and WooCommerce allow you to edit their core files and customize your website.

 2.1.
 Deactivate All Payment Methods

 Let’s start with the simplest one.
-You can just add a line of your code in your functions.php file to disable all the payment gateways on your website at once.
-This can be most helpful if you want to perform some experiments on your website when it is in maintenance mode.
+You can add a line of code to your functions.php file to disable all payment gateways on your website.
+This can be particularly helpful if you need to conduct experiments on your website while it is in maintenance mode.

 add_filter( 'woocommerce_cart_needs_payment', '__return_false' );